Communication Studies, BA (CAGS)

 CCU's distinctive curriculum integrates biblical principles and ethical considerations with communication studies course content, which prepares students spiritually and academically for careers in business, service-providing industries, human resources, broadcasting, telecommunications, public advocacy, and agencies of municipal, state, and national governments.

-In addition to courses required for the Communication Studies major, students complete a selection of General Education and Elective courses, listed below.
-Students interested in the field of communications may choose to begin their study with the AA in Communication Studies.
+In addition to courses required for the Communication Studies major, students complete a selection of General Education and Elective courses (see the 'Program Requirements' tab for details).
+Students interested in the field of communications may choose to begin their studies with the AA in Communication Studies.
 For a list of these course requirements, please see the Associate of Arts: Communication Studies.
 Students who complete the AA in Communication Studies must still complete all General Education requirements for the BA in Communication Studies.

 Communication Studies major courses are offered online only, providing maximum flexibility to study at convenient times and places.
 General Education and Electives can be completed within five semesters, and major coursework for the Bachelor's degree can be completed over four semesters.
 CCU Student Service Advisors help students identify which option best suits their educational goals.